 Leadership (“leadership trust,” to be determined by employee surveys)

-Organizational safety, health, and well-being (lost time for injury; number of occupational accidents; number of people killed during work)
+Organizational safety, health, and well-being (lost time for injury; the number of occupational accidents; the number of people killed during work)

 Productivity (EBIT/revenue/turnover/profit per employee; human capital ROI, or the ratio of income or revenue to human capital)

 Recruitment, mobility, and turnover (average time to fill vacant positions; the average time to fill critical business positions; percentage of positions filled internally; percentage of critical business positions filled internally; turnover rate)

 Skills and capabilities (total development and training costs)